skip to Main Content

 National Customer Service Week 2023

-This year’s National Customer Service Week (NCSW) runs from Monday 2 to Friday 6 October 2023.
-We celebrate customer service in our organisations with a series of themes, and prepared activities for each day, in addition to some helpful resources.
-Don’t forget to check out last year’s NCSW round-up for some of the highlights!
+This year’s National Customer Service Week (NCSW) ran from Monday 2 to Friday 6 October 2023.
+We celebrated customer service in our organisations with a series of themes, and prepared activities for each day, in addition to some helpful resources.
+Don’t forget to download the 2023 digital pack and check out what is going on each day.

 M for National Customer Service Week.
 Robot in centre of M and cyber ckoud on the edge of M